Canadian Firearms Buyback Tracker

 • Spring to early fall 2026: Expected individual collection, destruction or deactivation, and compensation stage.

-• October 30, 2026: Current amnesty end date stated by Public Safety Canada.
+• 90 days after the Supreme Court of Canada decision: Current amnesty expiry formula stated by Public Safety Canada.

 Declared Firearms By Province And Territory